hchiam/draw-with-mouse-and-spacebar/README.md

 # draw-with-mouse-and-spacebar

 No pen?
+No problem!
 Draw by moving the mouse and hitting spacebar to toggle.

 Live demo: <https://codepen.io/hchiam/full/JjXOxwd>